London, United Kingdom

 1,722,600 |

-The principal part of this amount was received from the
+The principal part of this amount was received from the Atlantic States, and large sums from the continent of Europe, from parties tempted by the high rates of interest obtainable.

 It seems almost incredible that in so short a space of time as that which has elapsed since the first discovery of gold was made, that the facilities for commercial intercourse should have reached their present point.
 The Pacific News says, that in no part of the globe are the generality of Bankers more careful, judicious, and business-like, than in San Francisco.
 The rapid changes which are noticed every day, necessarily compels them to watch the course of events with a careful regard for their own interests; and the exceptions to the general classification for integrity and business capacity, are but few.
 It is but a short time since most of them, in San Francisco particularly, passed through a panic that would have shaken the commercial circles of other cities to their centre; yet all but one or two came out unscathed, meeting every demand upon them promptly, and to the "last dollar."

-We may here remark that the effects of a commercial panic in San Francisco under existing circumstances cannot be compared with any of those which have taken place in countries where the commercial and trading operations are carried on by extensive credits.
+We may here remark that the effects of of commercial panic in San Francisco under existing circumstances cannot be compared with any of those which have taken place in countries where the commercial and trading operations are carried on by extensive credits.
 Transactions performed by the use of the precious metals, must at all times be more limited in their extent than when they are carried on by the introduction of of bank paper, which is a species of credit, although its foundation is based on the precious metals.
 But by the constitution of California, which was ratified by the people on the 19th of November, 1849, it was expressly declared that, no charter should be granted for banking purposes, nor should any paper of any kind be permitted to circulate as money.
-This we believe, will account in some degree, for the brief duration of the.
-Californian panic.
+This we believe, will account in some degree, for the brief duration of the Californian panic.

-The principal Bankers established in San Francisco, are :—- Messrs.
-Burgoyne & Co.
+The principal Bankers established in San Francisco, are:

 - Messrs.
 Bolton, Barron & Co.